cuhkdovsjasonteam-crypto/labpage/_pages/Research/wireless-sensing/viwid.md

 <div class="col-sm-7 clearfix">
 <h3 id="idea">High-level idea</h3>

 The core idea of ViWiD is to consider WiFi access points, deployed in the envrionment, as unique landmarks which can be leveraged to correct for drifts in the robot's trajectory.
-A visualization of AP's discovered in an envrionment, added to the map, and corrections made to the trajectory, is provided under the [Quick Results](#result).
+A visualization of new AP's discovered and added in an envrionment and appropriate corrections made to the trajectory, is provided under [Quick Results](#result).
 However, fusing new sensors in an existing SLAM system can be challenging, hence we provide a dual graph approach, where the inputs from any SLAM algorithm can be provided to the ViWiD ROS node for trajectory corrections.
 Consequently, ViWiD stands for Visual-WiFi dual graph and the above figure showcases a this process block diagram.

 <a href="{{ site.url }}{{ site.baseurl }}/images/pubpic/viwid.png"><center><img class="img-responsive"  src="{{ site.url }}{{ site.baseurl }}/images/pubpic/viwid.png" width="100%" style="float:center" ></center> </a>